mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #architecture_overview_fig1 title="RFC7341 Architecture Overview" artwork-align="center"}

-The specification for DHCPv4 over DHCPv6 (4o6) {{RFC7341}} does only foresee the case
-where en- and decapsulation are accomplished at the client.
-Similarly,
-the specifications for DHCPv6 Relay Agents such as LDRA {{RFC6221}}
+Similarly, the specifications for DHCPv6 Relay Agents such as LDRA {{RFC6221}}
 or L3RA {{RFC8415}} do not foresee the possibility to handle legacy DHCP,
 other than implementing 4o6 in client.